Effibot/pepper_virtual/README.md

 You'll find a topic `/pepper/laser_2` that unifies the 3 lasers of the robot in 1 topic (by reprojecting the points in a pointcloud and transforming them into `base_footprint`).

+## Troubleshooting

+#### Gazebo exit code 139 and NVIDIA drivers
+I started encountering this error after updating my nvidia-drivers and installing CUDA on my system.
+For some reason, with new nvidia-drivers installed, I could no longer spawn any GUIsfrom inside docker, even after applying the `xhost +local:root` fix.
+I can not further pinpoint why installing CUDA appears to have this side-effect, but I am very certain that this is the cause of the issue.
+The only way I was able to fix this was by installing the `rocker` docker extension.
+Install it from [here](https://github.com/osrf/rocker).
+Note, that it requires `nvidia-docker` to be installed PLUS a supported NVIDIA driver version, which solidifies my assumption that something fishy is going on with docker GUIs and NVIDIA drivers...
+Once you've installed `rocker`, start our the container using `rocker` instead of `docker`, like this: `sudo rocker --nvidia --x11 awesome-pepper-sim`

+Now, you should be able to spawn GUIs from inside the docker container, even when you have CUDA installed.